-Here are a few top learning tips about studying better and faster, about how to become efficient and effective as the amount of time you want to spend on learning is not unlimited.
+Here are a few top learning tips for studying better and faster, about how to become efficient and effective as the amount of time you want to spend on learning is not unlimited.
 Get the most instructional benefit out of your precious time.
 These tips will help you to be able to effectively keep in mind the information you learn, recollect it at another time and apply it successfully in all kinds of circumstances.

 Memory Development Principles

-It may sound a little obvious, but simple tips like improving your focus, eliminating non-relevant discussions, and creating a well-structured study path are essential cornerstones to become a better and more effective learner.
+It may sound a little obvious, but simple tips for improving your focus, eliminating non-relevant discussions, and creating a well-structured study path are essential cornerstones to become a better and more effective learner.
 Applying these principles will help you develop your memory and learning skills.